17 January 2015

 You can follow discussions from attendees on most social media platforms:

 You can follow the The World Economic Forum on Twitter @Davos as well as the live tweet account @WEF where key quotes get tweeted from official plenary sessions.
-Although organizers are trying to suggest that the official hashtag is #WEF14, I suspect that your magic word on twitter is #WEF , the hashtag used by all participants at the event ( with a word of caution - #WEF is also used by the World Equestrian Festival, which always leads to some interesting quiproquos...).
-Occasionally, participants will use #davos too.
+Although organizers are trying to suggest that the official hashtag is #WEF15, I suspect that your magic word on twitter is #WEF , the hashtag used by all participants at the event ( with a word of caution - #WEF is also used by the World Equestrian Festival, which is taking place as I am writting this, which always leads to some interesting quiproquos...).
 I will follow and share what strikes my interest on Competia's twitter account.

 After the meeting

-If the time difference does not allow you to catch the session in real time, you can also access them on demand on the Forum’s YouTube channel http://wef.ch/am14youtube.
-The forum's press office is telling me that Three minute edited session highlights will be made available on the programme page and on YouTube.
+If the time difference does not allow you to catch the session in real time, you can also access them on demand on the Forum’s YouTube channel: https://www.youtube.com/user/WorldEconomicForum .

 The best tweets, pictures and videos from the Annual Meeting will be collated on Storify .